plan-be/iode/api/DESCRIPTION.md

 - k\_objvers.c: functions to detect IODE object file version and to convert an object to the current IODE version.\_
 - k\_pack.c: functions for "packing" and "unpacking" IODE objects.
 - k\_val.c: functions to retrieve object data based on their position or name in the kdb.
+- k\_eqs.c: functions to manipulate equation expressions and objects.
 - k\_tbl.c: functions to manage TBL objects.
 - k\_cmp.c: function to compare two IODE objects.
 - k\_grep.c: functions to search strings in KDB objects.